rancher/docs/content/rancher/v2.x/en/cluster-admin/restoring-etcd/_index.md

 3. Select the snapshot that you want to use for restoring your cluster from the dropdown of available snapshots.

-4. In the **Restoration Type** field, choose one of the restoration options described above.
+4. In the **Restoration Type** field, choose one of the restore options described above.

 5. Click **Save**.